Our website uses cookies for statistical purposes.

 Immigrate to Netherlands from Japan

-Foreign nationals who wish to remain in the Netherlands for long periods of time, compatible with the purpose to work or study in the country, will need to apply for a residence permit that suits their needs.
-In order to immigrate to Netherlands from Japan, the Japanese national will need to obtain a residence permit.
+Japanese citizens who wish to remain in the Netherlands for long periods of time, compatible with the purpose of working or studying in the country, will need to apply for a residence permit that suits their needs.
+In order to immigrate to the Netherlands from Japan, the Japanese national will need to obtain a residence permit.

 The process can differ according to the purpose of the stay.
 Do keep in mind that the details offered herein should be used for informational purposes only.
 Japanese nationals who need personalized advice can reach out to our team.